 As fiduciaries, executors and trustees have a legal duty to handle the estate’s assets responsibly.
 While most faithfully carry out their duties, some breach their fiduciary duty to the estate/trust and its beneficiaries.
 Signs that an executor or trustee may be breaching their fiduciary duty include self-dealing, mismanaging estate assets, failing to provide accountings, and using estate funds for personal expenses.

 If you suspect that an executor or trustee has breached their fiduciary duty, you should contact a probate litigation lawyer as soon as possible.
-Probate litigation attorneys specialize in handling disputes relating to wills and trusts, and they can help you determine whether there has been misconduct.
+Probate litigation attorneys handle disputes relating to wills and trusts, and they can help you determine whether there has been misconduct.
 A seasoned lawyer can review the facts of your case and determine whether there has been a breach of fiduciary duty.
 If there has been a breach, the lawyer can take legal action to hold the executor or trustee accountable and protect your interests.

 Have questions?
 We’re happy to discuss.

 Call (424) 320-9444 or email [email protected]

 Read More